 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

 That being said, it’s pretty awesome to see the book you read come to life on film.
 Right?
 This is a super fun summer activity to do with your kids.
 Read the book then watch the movie.
 Seriously, so much fun!
-So, we’ve put together our list of the best books turned into movies for kids.
-We have included movies and books that are for tween aged kids (aged 9-12) and a few that are more appropriate for teens.
+So, we’ve put together our list of the best movies based on books for kids.
+We have included books made into movies for tweens (aged 9-12).

 Harry Potter Series – Clearly, I had to start off with my absolute favourite books – the Harry Potter series.
 Read the entire series and pick your favourite…it’s hard to pick a favourite.
 Then make your way through the movies.
 Which do you love more?
 The books or the movies?

 The Lion The Witch and The Wardrobe – The Chronicles of Narnia is a series of books by author C.S.
 Lewis – the most popular book in the series is The Lion the Witch and the Wardrobe.
 As a child, I loved this book.
 After reading the book, watch the 2005 movie of the same name.
 It’s amazing to see the world C.S.Lewis created come to life.

 The Spiderwick Chronicles – You have to love a story that has kids moving into a spooky, large estate.
 The Spiderwick Estate fits the bill.
 A thrilling adventure with fairies and mystical creatures that kids will love to read and to watch!